hth313/OS4/doc/basics.rst

 Return to mainframe
 ===================

+.. index:: functions; returning from, return from functions

 The normal behavior for an MCODE function is to exit using a ``RTN`` instruction.
 As the invocation mechanism push the address of ``NFRPU``